| 1958

 Think About Living Country Music singer Bob Luman (15 Apr 1937 - 27 Dec 1978) was born in Texas, USA.
 His father was a musician, and Bob got his first guitar at age 13.
 He formed a band at high school, and was soon entering talent contests.
 This led to appearances on local radio and TV during 1956.
 The following year he signed a record contract, but eventually moved to Warner Bros records.
 This track was issued In 1960 whilst he was in army service.
 Following his stint in the army, he toured extensively and recorded several albums during the rest of the 1960s and 1970s.
 He had numerous hits on the American Country charts, but he died from pneumonia in 1978, at the age of 41. |

-Don't Run The Ventures are an American instrumental
+Don't Run The Ventures were an American instrumental

 guitar band